Early Time Dynamics of Gluon Fields in High Energy Nuclear Collisions

 Additional Document Info

-2015 American Physical Society.
-Nuclei colliding at very high energy create a strong, quasiclassical gluon field during the initial phase of their interaction.
+2016 Elsevier B.V.
+Nuclei colliding at very high energy create a strong, quasi-classical gluon field during the initial phase of their interaction.
 We present an analytic calculation of the initial space-time evolution of this field in the limit of very high energies using a formal recursive solution of the Yang-Mills equations.
-We provide analytic expressions for the initial chromoelectric and chromomagnetic fields and for their energy-momentum tensor.
+We provide analytic expressions for the initial chromo-electric and chromo-magnetic fields and for their energy-momentum tensor.
 In particular, we discuss event-averaged results for energy density and energy flow as well as for longitudinal and transverse pressure of this system.
-For example, we find that the ratio of longitudinal to transverse pressure very early in the system behaves as pL/pT=-[1-32a(Q)2]/[1-1a(Q)2]+O(Q)4, where is the longitudinal proper time, Q is related to the saturation scales Qs of the two nuclei, and a=ln(Q2/m2) with mascale to be defined later.
-Our results are generally applicable if 1/Q. As already discussed in a previous paper, the transverse energy flow Si of the gluon field exhibits hydrodynamiclike contributions that follow transverse gradients of the energy density .
-In addition, a rapidity-odd energy flow also emerges from the non-Abelian analog of Gauss' law and generates nonvanishing angular momentum of the field.
-We discuss the space-time picture that emerges from our analysis and its implications for observables in heavy-ion collisions.
+Our results are generally applicable if <1/Qs.
+The transverse energy flow of the gluon field exhibits hydrodynamic-like contributions that follow transverse gradients of the energy density.
+In addition, a rapidity-odd energy flow also emerges from the non-abelian analog of Gauss' Law and generates non-vanishing angular momentum of the field.
+We will discuss the space-time picture that emerges from our analysis and its implications for observables in heavy ion collisions.